Skip to main content

 Even if you were negligent, you can still recover if you can prove that the other driver had the last clear opportunity to avoid the accident and failed to take it.

 For example: You are jaywalking across a street.
 A driver sees you from 200 feet away, has plenty of time to slow down or stop, but is texting and hits you anyway.
-Even though you were jaywalking (contributory negligence), the driver had the last clear chance to avoid hitting you.
+Even though you were jaywalking, if you were in a position where you could not have safely moved in time (helpless peril), the driver had the last clear chance to avoid hitting you.
 You may still be able to recover.

 Other Potential Exceptions

-Beyond Last Clear Chance, there are a few other limited situations where contributory negligence may not apply:
+Beyond Last Clear Chance and gross negligence, there are a few other limited situations where contributory negligence may not apply:

 • Defendants with a statutory duty: In some cases involving common carriers or specific statutory obligations, the contributory negligence defense may be limited